top of page

 File a complaint if you feel your rights are violated

-You can complain if you feel Bloomsbury Health have violated your rights by contacting us at help@bloomsburyhealth.org
+You can complain if you feel your Provider has violated your rights by contacting your Provider in accordance with the contact information they provided you.

 We will not retaliate against you for filing a complaint.